 What we must do, however, is remember that all art history is tilted with a bias towards the storyteller.
 That’s what makes it such as an interesting topic to learn about.
 And why, wherever we look, there is always more to understand about the history of art.

-You may be interested in some of his other articles about art history:
+You may be interested in some of my other articles about art history:

 How to Look at Paintings